frnsimoes/frnsimoes.github.io/content/posts/concurrency-1.md

 The advantage of the ticket lock is that it is fair.
 Threads are served in the order they arrive.

 So there are two hardware primitives that address the concurrency problem: exchange (xchg) and fetch_and_add.

-**The role of OS in this**

-The OS is interested in the concurrency problem.
-It might wanna know, for example, if a process is spinning mindlessly.
-Ex: `yield()` syscall.